Agentic Access

 - AICR / AICL as an AI Content Licensing and Agentic Payment Connection Layer A machine-readable specification layer for declaring AI content rights and licensing workflows — from AI crawling and content rights to a machine-transactable knowledge web.

-- AICL: AI Ingestion & Capability Layer A four-sublayer website architecture — manifest, corpus, capability, governance — that lets AI, agents, and crawlers correctly ingest, cite, invoke, and verify a site's knowledge.
+- AICL-I v0.2: AI Ingestion & Capability Layer A five-component website architecture — manifest, corpus, capability, runtime control, governance — that lets AI, agents, and crawlers correctly ingest, invoke, and verify a site's knowledge and capabilities within explicit content, action, and authority boundaries.

 - AI Content Payment and the Network Democratic Economy A political-economy argument: trillion-scale AI valuations create legitimacy pressure for tiered content licensing and public benefit-sharing — data becomes tiered, not expensive.